Git Blame Who?: Stylistic Authorship Attribution of Small, Incomplete Source Code Fragments: Methodology

 \subsection{Single Sample Attribution}

-For this case, we assume that we have no information about the authorship of the samples we are attempting to classify.
+For this case, we set aside the version control assumption and assume no external information about authorship.
 As a use case, we can imagine the case where the sample is git blamed to an anonymous user rather than to an account, or when a cautious individual is creating a new account for every commit.
 Therefore, we can only classify at the level of the individual sample.
-For this, we perform cross-validation with random forests, as in \cite{caliskan2015anonymizing}.
-Random forests are ensemble multi-class classifiers which combine multiple decision trees which vote on which class to assign to an instance \cite{breiman2001random}.
-This serves as a baseline for our work.
+For this, we perform cross-validation with random forests, as in the work of Caliskan-Islam et al.~\cite{caliskan2015anonymizing}.
+Random forests are ensemble multi-class classifiers which combine multiple decision trees which vote on which class to assign to an instance, aimed at reducing variance while perfoming regression or classification \cite{breiman2001random,friedman2001elements}.
+Trees for random forests are grown to be independent and identically distributed, and the bias of each tree is equal to the bias of the forest.
+By randomly selecting the inputs of each tree, the intent is to reduce correlation between trees while keeping the variance of the forest small.